 VI.
-HOSTING A REGIONAL CHEERLEADING TOURNAMENT
+HOSTING A QUALIFIER CHEERLEADING TOURNAMENT

-- A. To host a regional cheerleading tournament, you will need the following facilities: - 1.
+- A. To host a QUALIFIER cheerleading tournament, you will need the following facilities: - 1.
 A seating capacity of 400-600 on one side. - 2.
 A practice/warm-up area separate from the competition gym. - 3.
 Mats available to cover warm-up area and competition area (See Rule III, H) (54' wide x 42' long). - B. The host school will need to hire the following individuals: - 1.
 A clock keeper to serve as the official timer.
 The clock will be set on 2:00 and will start when the team begins its performance.
 The clock keeper will be provided with a list of the competing schools.
 The clock keeper will write the time remaining on the timing sheet. - 2.
 One or two ticket gate workers depending on the number of teams participating at your site.
-Tickets can be purchased online from the homepage of OSSAA.com; Online Regional tickets are \$7 plus handling fee, cash tickets at the gate are \$10.
-Online tickets for the State Competition are \$10 plus handling fee, cash tickets at the gate are \$13. - 3.
-An announcer should also be provided.

-C. The host school will:

-- 1. Direct the incoming teams to practice areas.
+Tickets can be purchased online from the homepage of OSSAA.com; Online QUALIFIER tickets are \$7 plus handling fee, cash tickets at the gate are \$10. - 3.
+An announcer should also be provided. - C. The host school will: - 1.
+Direct the incoming teams to practice areas.
 The cheerleading teams performing first will arrive about an hour prior to the beginning of competition. - 2.
 Provide space for the judges.
 The judges will arrive at the site 30 minutes prior to the beginning of competition.
 If at all possible, a room where the judges could meet away from the coaches and crowds would be greatly appreciated.
 The coaches are not to have direct contact with the judges prior to the competition or after the competition.
 If your gym is arranged so that the crowd has access to floor seating, please rope off three rows behind the judges where no crowd will be allowed to sit.
 If you have floor seating and above seating, please do not allow the crowd onto the floor area.

-D. The site manager will:

-- 1. Meet with the judges and inform them of necessary information. - 2.
+- D. The site manager will: - 1.
+Meet with the judges and inform them of necessary information. - 2.
 Will be seated at the scorer's table and be responsible for general management of the tournament.